Artboard_16

 What is the tax impact to my home?

 The following charts have been provided as a reference based on the market value of your home.
 Market value of your home for tax calculation purposes can be determined by looking your current tax bill.
 The amounts shown below indicate the annual amount your property taxes would increase as a result of a successful referendum.
-For example, a home in McHenry County with a market value of $299,900 would see an estimated tax increase the following year of $71, or approximately $6 per month.
+For example, a home in Huntley, within McHenry County, with a market value of $299,900 would see an estimated tax increase the following year of $71, or approximately $6 per month.
+This tax would be in effect for 20 years from the time the bonds are issued.

 McHenry_Tax_Impact